IngButters/input_Tetis/Flask_app/README.md

 # Flask app

-This flask app is to load and download data from the ERA Fase 1 project
+This flask app is my first approach to a full developed web page